|Section:||Human Resources Policies|

 - POLICY STATEMENTThis policy addresses the accrual of earned sick leave and use of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or his/her immediate family member.

 - Accrual.
 Eligible employees shall earn sick leave up to a maximum of 18 days per year and shall accrue sick leave at the rate of 1.5 days per month, based on a 37.5 hour work week.
 Sick leave accrual for any month is credited if an eligible employee is on paid status for at least one-half the normal scheduled work days for that month.
 Sick leave shall accrue to a maximum of 120 days.
 It is the eligible employee and department’s responsibility to ensure that the appropriate leave request forms are submitted in UDTime in order to maintain accurate leave records.

 - Availability of Accrued Sick Leave.
 Sick leave is available as it accrues on a monthly basis.
-Exempt eligible employees may use sick leave as it accrues.
-Non-exempt eligible employees may use sick leave only after their 90th day of employment with the University.
+All eligible employees may use sick leave as it accrues.

 - Sick Leave for Eligible Employee’s Covered Injury or Illness.
 Earned sick leave up to 15 continuous days shall be authorized by the eligible employee’s immediate supervisor.
 Approval beyond 15 days must be obtained from the Chief Human Resources Officer.
 The University reserves the right to require a doctor’s certificate at any time.
 Such leave time may be designated as and count toward the maximum leave periods allowed by the Family Medical Leave Act Policy and/or the Parental Leave Policy.